For better or worse, for richer or poorer, in sickness and in health, ’til death do us part, blah blah blah …

 “So where does that leave me?” my husband asked.

 You know, I really had to think hard at how I could possibly fit in ‘us’ time when at the end of the day after the kids were in bed, I was ready to drop dead I was so tired.
-My husband was certainly feeling left out, and I hated that, but at the same time I didn’t have anymore energy, surely he could see that.
+My husband was certainly feeling left out, and I hated that, but at the same time I didn’t have any more energy, surely he could see that.

 Now, things didn’t really get that bad but I believe it was because my husband was open about his feelings and we acted upon these, that now things are much better.
 No doubt we still have our bad days, but I can see when he is feeling left out and I stop and make sure I make time for him.
-This means turning off my computer, no Facebook, no iPhone and certainly no TV.
+This means turning off my computer, no social media, no phone and certainly no TV.
 We need just ‘us’ time as a family or a date night out without the kids.

 I know we are not alone in these feelings and I have spoken to many of my friends about their relationships.
-We all seem to be at that stage in our lives with young children when brunch is a much better time to catch up than dinner; When long catch ups over coffee are a thing of the past; when play dates are an hour of chaos and confused disjointed conversations; and when you and your husband or partner seem a little disjointed.
+We all seem to be at that stage in our lives with young children when brunch is a much better time to catch up than dinner; When long catch-ups over coffee are a thing of the past; when play dates are an hour of chaos and confused disjointed conversations; and when you and your husband or partner seem a little disjointed.
 But I think what we have come to realise is that that’s pretty normal for this stage of our lives and we have to remind ourselves of this constantly.

 There is light at the end of the tunnel, or so my friends with older children say.